-Garden Ponds / Swimming pools can be death traps to small mammals.
+Can be death traps to small mammals.
 Always ensure that there are several gently sloping slipways around the edge of the water to allow animals to escape if they fall in.
 Ensure that swimming pool covers are on every night and that polystyrene floats are placed near the side for a hedgehog to cling to.
 Slipways may be made by half submerging bricks or rocks around the edges of ponds.
-Alternatively a piece of chicken wire or (green) plastic coated wire can be hung over the edge of ponds and pools like a scrambling net.
+Alternatively a piece of chicken wire or plastic coated wire can be hung over the edge of ponds and pools like a scrambling net.
 Hedgehogs can use this to climb out of the water to safety.
-Keep the pond level topped up so that hedgehogs can reach the wire.
+Keep the water level topped up so that hedgehogs can reach the wire.
 Do remember hoglets will need a longer ramp than an adult hedgehog.

 Cattle and Sheep Grids

 Many small animals including hedgehogs and birds cannot escape from sheer-sided pits beneath these grids.
 A small ramp or slope in one corner of the pit enables the trapped animals to walk out – see BHPS leaflet ‘Ramps’.

 Hedgehogs can become entangled in tennis and other nets, causing death by starvation.
 Roll up the net well above ground when not in use.
 Keep pea netting 22-30cm (9-12 inches) off the ground so hedgehogs can pass safely underneath them and plants will grow up to the netting.
 Legs can also be caught in the gaps between logs in rolls of log edging.
 When tidying the garden, take care when moving piles of leaves and other garden rubbish as these are ideal places for a hedgehog to make its nest.
 Hedgehogs are inquisitive and will try to eat almost anything, a trait that can be harmful to them.
 Having been attracted by the remaining contents, hedgehogs have been found with their heads stuck in tins, yoghurt pots and plastic cups.
-Always cut the plastic rings of “4 and 6 pack” holders.
+Always cut the plastic rings of “4 and 6 pack” holders and elastic on masks.
 To prevent such unnecessary deaths, litter should be disposed of in a proper manner.